CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 7 mg/l, with percent saturation above 75%.
 The Class C Standards, which apply to almost all of Long Creek, call for dissolved oxygen above 5 mg/l, with percent saturation above 60%.
-In addition, for class C conditions, the thirty day average dissolved oxygen muststay above 6.5 mg/l.
+In addition, for class C conditions, the thirty day average dissolved oxygen must stay above 6.5 mg/l.

 ### Chloride